 There are a variety of types of dog fur.
 Each requires a different grooming strategy to maintain a healthy coat.
 By following the tips in this guide, you’ll find it easier to keep your dog’s fur in great condition.

 Keep in mind that the coat isn’t the only part of a dog that needs regular grooming.
-Nails, ears, teeth and paws all require upkeep to ensure your pet is in top condition.
+Nails (dog nail clippers can help prevent in-grown nails), ears, teeth and paws all require upkeep to ensure your pet is in top condition.